As Far as the Heart Can See

 September 21 - November 17, 2018

 Opening Reception: Friday, September 21, 2018, 6 - 8 PM

-Artists: Nao Bustamante, Billy X. Curmano, Irina Danilova & Project 59, Beatrice Glow, Ivan Monforte, Linda Mary Montano, Praxis (Delia & Brainard Carey), Elizabeth Stephens & Annie Sprinkle, and Martha Wilson & Franklin Furnace Archive.
+Artists: Nao Bustamante, Billy X. Curmano, Irina Danilova & Project 59, Beatrice Glow, Ivan Monforte, Linda Mary Montano, Praxis (Delia & Brainard Carey), Beth Stephens & Annie Sprinkle, and Martha Wilson & Franklin Furnace Archive.

 Curated by: Nicolás Dumit Estévez Raful

 Curatorial Fellow: JP-Anne Giera

 To celebrate EFA Project Space's 10th year, we return to the heart of the matter with As Far as the Heart Can See, an exhibition that brings art and everyday life together through performance-based acts of care, transgression, and multigenerational collaboration.
 The show assembles a constellation of artists who have shifted gear, broken away, found shelter in the wilderness, or ventured astray from art-historical validation in order to speak truth.

 Curated by Nicolás Dumit Estévez Raful – whose elusive creative path embodies intimacy, healing, empathy, and radical generosity – the exhibition focuses on figures who parry institutional canons and over-professionalization to pursue art as a call to the heart.
 Artists fatigued by pressure to both make and be objects, take note: one might say that those in As Far As the Heart Can See pursue what they do as a ‘vocation,’ suggesting bold acts and a readiness to trade normative success for something more.